VAT reverse charge: Everything you need to know

 The domestic reverse charge refers to reverse charge VAT that happens within the UK.
 It’s a little different to the intra-community or international use of the reverse charge.

 Since Brexit, UK VAT laws have changed if you supply or receive B2B goods or services from outside the UK.
-So make sure you check how you’ll pay VAT on the government website.
+Make sure you check how you’ll pay VAT on the government website.

-Who is the VAT reverse charge for?
-(Construction industry we’re looking at you)
+Who’s the VAT reverse charge for?
+Yes, construction industry – we’re looking at you

 The VAT reverse charge is designed for businesses or sole traders who are already registered to pay for VAT and provide goods or services to other businesses.